w3c/trusted-types/README.md

-*   **TrustedScript**: This type would be used to represent a trusted JavaScript code block i.e. something that is trusted by the author to be executed by adding it to a `<script>` element content, inline event handler or passing to an `eval` function.
+*   **TrustedScript**: This type would be used to represent a trusted JavaScript code block i.e. something that is trusted by the author to be executed by adding it to a `<script>` element content, inline event handler or passing to an `eval` function family.

     ```
     interface TrustedScript {